michaelJwilson/desitest/README.md

 and run their unit tests, and then it runs the spectro pipeline integration test (currently in desispec).

+`bin/speedtest` has timing tests of several of our more CPU intensive codes.

 In the future, integration tests for the spectro pipeline, quicklook, and other end-to-end tests could be moved into this repo.